 Each one of these Traveler’s Choice suitcases has four double spinner wheels, which give you great maneuverability of your luggage.
 Plus, they have aluminum wheel handles that you can adjust to multiple height positions.
 And with a couple of non-slip grab handles, traveling with these suitcases should feel effortless.

 They feature TSA-friendly combination locks, which give you peace of mind when you travel.
 And what’s really useful is that all three suitcases have an add-a-bag strap.
 This allows you to attach an additional bag to the top of the suitcase so that moving around with several bags is easier.

-Or, if you are actually traveling with all three Tasmania suitcases, you can attach them to one another and manoeuver all three with just one arm.
-Pretty useful!
+Or, if you are actually traveling with all three Tasmania suitcases, you can attach them to one another and maneuver all three with just one arm.